Tim-Roche/minesweeperOnline/README.md

 - [selenium](https://selenium-python.readthedocs.io/)

 ## Files
 Name: mineSweeperOnline.py

 Purpose: To interface with minesweeper.com using selenium

 Name: mineSolver.py

 Purpose: To solve minesweeper using the minesweeperonline object to interface with minesweeper.com

-Name:        fileManagement
+Name: fileManagement.py

 Purpose: Contains a bunch of preset options for read/writing a file